Le Consortium: Gwangju (South Korea)

-Research & Development
+Research and development

-Building museums, in & out
+Building museums, in and out

 At the beginning of its activity, Le Consortium was set up in a 30 m2 space, at the first floor of an alternative library in Dijon.
 The structure early moves to a "gallery-apartment" and in 1982 finally occupies an old store of 600 m2 in the city center.
 In parallel in 1991, an old factory of 4000 m2 located in the inner suburbs has been included in the spaces of Le Consortium.
 In 2008, the art center arranges a shop, at the entrance of the exhibition space, for the sale of books and multiples.
 In 2009, the Consortium opens an office in Hoxton Street, London, in the continuation of its willing to promote and extend its approach of art and the society.
 Two years later, in 2011, the famous Japanese architect Shigeru Ban conceived the new building of Le Consortium, in accordance with the consideration of what an art center is in its founders’ minds.

 As an example, conceptually and architecturally, Le Consortium displays our capacity to invent new forms of spaces and places, and to supervise the construction a museum from alpha to omega, from the building to the programming, including the commercial and promotional matters.